made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 docker inspect & ps
 {% endhighlight %}

-The major problem is that it makes the secret too visible from the linked containers and also as output of `env` command - then of course you cat your credentials files every day thus everythings is in there in the history XD.
+The major problem is that it makes the secret too visible from the linked containers and also as output of `env` command - then of course you cat your credentials files every day thus everything is in there in the history XD.

 Now the point is: if not inside the ENV, where the f\*\*k do I have to place my secrets?!?!
-Maybe mounting a readonly file could seem an option:
+Maybe mounting a read-only file could seem an option:

 {% highlight sh %}
 docker run -v /nested_dir_in_host/key_file:/key_file:ro myimage